joelhans/Colonnade/README.md

 It will be compiled with the rest of your styles.
 That's the beauty of SASS.

+If you don't want larger grids (that is, anything bigger than 960px) via media queries, you can disable them by setting the `bigGrids` variable to *false*.

 ### CSS

 If you don't know what SASS is, this is what you want.